hari-kris/harinath-cv/index.md

 * Full stack developer responsible for building backend and front services.
 * Designed and developed Datawarehouse toolkit for SIP/VOIP systems.
 * Datawarehouse toolkit reduced time to identify the issue from 24hours to 1hours, allowed customers to take corrective action
-* Developed plugins on top of Kibana which will process SIP logs in real-time
+* Developed plugins on top of Kibana, which will process SIP logs in real-time
 * Introduced CI/CD using Teamcity.
-* Designed and scaled Elasticsearch Instance, which works across the data centre for high availability.
+* Designed and scaled Elasticsearch Instance, which works across the data center for high availability.
 * Deployed the application in Google Cloud Platform (GCP).
 * Provided product support and maintenance to the customer.
-* Developed application is released as open-source project [LINK](https://github.com/BroadSoft-Xtended/BroadWorks-Dashboards-and-Discovery)
+* Developed application is released as an open-source project [LINK](https://github.com/BroadSoft-Xtended/BroadWorks-Dashboards-and-Discovery)

 ### **Burning Glass Technology/Checktronix Pvt Ltd, Software Engineer**, 06/2015 - 06/2016 | Chennai, India
 **Product: Lens Suite**
 * Experienced the entire software life cycle (SDLC)
-* Participated in software planning, estimation and requirement gathering
+* Participated in software planning, estimation, and requirement gathering
 * Worked in Labour Market Core Application which extracts all the entities from resumes and jobs
 * Worked in multi-country packages and multi-locale systems.
 * Worked with statistical model and improved the accuracy through generic rules from unstructured data from 95% to 98%